 Courses require students to think independently and creatively, stand apart from their assumptions and preconceptions, and to view the world critically and analytically.
 Our goal is to develop thoughtful individuals who are prepared to pursue graduate education or employment in any field or profession.

-First-year seminars introduce students to the study of history.
+First-year writing seminars introduce students to the study of history.
 They do not assume that students have a background in the period or the area of the particular seminar topic.
 They introduce students to historical methods through the examination of particular historical questions.
 Students develop the analytical skills needed to read sources critically and write about them clearly.
-First-year seminars require extensive reading, class discussion, and the writing of multiple short critical essays.
+First-year writing seminars require extensive reading, class discussion, and the writing of multiple short critical essays.

 1000-Level Lecture Courses:

-Like first-year seminars, 1000-level courses introduce students new to the study and methodology of history.
+Like first-year writing seminars, 1000-level courses introduce students new to the study and methodology of history.
 Students begin to develop the skill to read, interpret, and write about historical sources.

 2000-Level Lecture Courses: